-These strategies and priorities are aimed at creating transformative results focusing on human capital, diversification, and public sector reforms and through these, the Cabinet of Ministers of the Kyrgyz Republic has made a commitment in advancing the SDGs.
+These strategies and priorities are aimed at creating transformative results focusing on human capital, diversification and public sector reforms and through these the Government of Kyrgyzstan has made a commitment in advancing the SDGs.
 But currently there are weaknesses in the administrative systems to effectively link planning, budgeting and financing opportunities to address these development aspirations.